 Open access involves publishing information directly on the Web for all to read or view without charge.
 In most cases, however, the writer or publisher retains copyright, which means you can't revise the work or sell it to others.
 It is a way to help people avoid the amazingly high costs coming from academic publishers.
 This video explains it:

-With Open Access academic information being only about 20% of all publications, people have turned to piracy, creating free download sites that violate copyright.
+With Open Access academic information being only about 20% of all publications, searchers for academic information have turned to piracy, creating free download sites that violate copyright.
 The biggest of these is the shadowy site, Sci-Hub, which changes its Internet address frequently:

 Since university students lose access to many academic databases after they graduate, they need legitimate open access resources.
 Here are some of them:

-But there is no law that compels a journal from following the rules.
+But there is no law that compels a journal to follow the rules.
 Some journals skimp on peer review or don't do it at all.
-And some are predatory, meaning that their main purpose appears to be to get "article processing fees," often a thousand or more dollars, while doing little or no peer review and publishing within a month or two.
+And some are predatory, meaning that their main purpose appears to be to get "article processing chrges" from authors, often a thousand or more dollars, while doing little or no peer review and publishing within a month or two.

 Prime Scholars is an example of a publisher putting out predatory journals.
 What is really unfortunate is that Google Scholar often includes such journals in its search results, so it's reader beware.